5 Best Budget Cars Philippines Under ₱1 Million (2026)

 Realistic total: ₱20,000–₱22,000/month financed, or ₱7,000–₱8,000/month if bought outright.

 If your current transportation spend is above that number, a car saves you money.
-If it isn’t — and for many Metro Manila commuters on reliable transit it isn’t — buying a car is a quality-of-life purchase, not a financial one.
-Both are valid reasons.
-Just know which one you’re making.
+If it isn’t (and for many Metro Manila commuters on reliable transit, it isn’t), buying a car is a quality-of-life choice, not a financial one.
+Know which one you’re making before you sign anything.

 Prices sourced from official brand websites and authorized dealer quotes as of early 2025.
 2026 SRPs may vary with currency fluctuations and model updates — always confirm with your local dealer.